 - "Service animals are working animals, not pets.
-The work or task a dog has been trained to provide must be directly related to the person's disability. - The Service animal does not need to be professionally trained, but cannot just be a 'service animal-in training' unless required by state law. - You cannot require documentation that the animal has been certified, trained, or licensed as a service animal. - Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA."
+The work or task a dog has been trained to provide must be directly related to the person's disability. - The Service animal does not need to be professionally trained, but cannot just be a 'service animal-in training' unless required by state law. - You cannot require documentation that the animal has been certified, trained, or licensed as a service animal. - There is no special certification or licensing required for a service dog or miniature horse. - Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA."